 If you care for an aging loved one, you probably spend a good deal of time thinking about their physical health needs.
 You might drive them to medical appointments, make sure they’re getting the right nutrition, and put measures in place to reduce their pain or discomfort.
 All of these actions are incredibly helpful for older adults, but it’s also important to consider your loved one’s emotional needs.

 At every stage of life, we have emotional needs that must be fulfilled in order for us to feel truly happy and healthy.
 As you age, your emotional needs and the way you meet those needs may change.
-Friends, family, and caretakers can all do their part to make sure the emotional needs of older adults are met.
+Seniors’ emotional support is essential; friends, family, and caretakers can all do their part to make sure the emotional needs of older adults are met.

 What Are the Emotional Needs of Seniors?